patryknawolski/task-manager/README.md

 ## Starting the server

-Run the following command to generate and run database server:
+Run the following command to generate and run a database server:

     npm run database

-Run the following command to build:
+Run the following command in the other tab to build and run the server:

     gulp